When God Let Satan Test the GOAT — Modern Paraphrase | nocap.bible

 "Naked I came from my mother's womb, and naked shall I return.
 The Lord gave, and the Lord has taken away; blessed be the name of the Lord."

 No accusations.
 No "why me."
-No cursing God — the exact thing Satan said would happen.
+No cursing God — the exact thing said would happen.
 In the single worst moment of his life, Job worshiped.
 He didn't pretend it didn't hurt.
-Tearing his robe and shaving his head were the most extreme expressions of grief in his culture.
+Tearing his robe and shaving his head were a profoundly extreme expression of grief in his culture.
 He was absolutely wrecked.
 But in the middle of that devastation, he still acknowledged that everything he ever had came from God in the first place.